Skip to content

 Thanks for writing!
 I understand about enjoying using the old cameras and being curious about how they work.
 If your Retinette is no longer working, perhaps you can buy a working one on eBay and get shooting!

-7. Washington permalink
+7. Washington Avatar

 I havve had a retinette for 28 yeas only recently got it out the box and remebered how much fun it was to use thinking of tinkering with it again.